Vnukovo Airlines Flight 2806: On the ground

 The pilots maintained communication with Moscow through HF channels from the beginning of the hijacking.
 In Moscow, an operational headquarters was created, headed by the first deputy director of the FSB Vladimir Pronichev.
 Alpha Group fighters prepared to fly to Medina, but Turkey, Egypt, and Saudi Arabia did not permit the arrival of Russian special forces.
-Saudi authorities guaranteed Vladimir Putin that they could handle the hostage rescue and would not let the plane leave Medina.
-At night, Putin personally contacted the crew (while on a trip to Altai) and promised to do everything possible, asking them not to succumb to the terrorists' threats and not to take off.
+Saudi authorities guaranteed Vladimir Putin that they could carry out the hostage rescue on their own and that they would not let the plane leave Medina.
+At night, Putin personally contacted the crew (while he was on a recreational trip to Altai) and promised to do everything possible, asking them not to succumb to the terrorists' threats and not to take off.

 By morning, the plane was surrounded by Saudi Arabian special forces.
-As the aircraft is Russian territory, Saudi authorities sought Russian consent to conduct the operation.
+As the aircraft was Russian property, Saudi authorities sought Russian consent to conduct the operation.
 According to the head of the operational headquarters Vladimir Pronichev, such permission was granted.
-The rehearsal was held at night on another Tu-154, provided by Siberia Airlines.
-To mislead the terrorists, the plane was refueled, creating the illusion that it would soon be allowed to depart.
-The first attempt to storm failed as the terrorists saw the approaching military and began breaking down the cockpit door.
+The rehearsal was held at night on another Tu-154, provided by Sibir Airlines.
+To mislead the hijackers, the plane was refueled, creating the illusion that it would soon be allowed to depart.
+The first attempt to storm the aircraft failed as the terrorists saw the approaching military and began breaking down the cockpit door.
 At the crew's request, the special forces retreated.
 After another refueling, the crew simulated engine start.
-There were 117 hostages left on board.
+There were 117 hostages still remaining on board.